MalcolmPereira/oidc-check/README.md

     During authentication, clients can request specific scopes to obtain more information about the user e.g., openid, profile, email.

-- Relying Party

-  The application that is requesting user information that initiates the OIDC flow is called Relying Party.

 OpenID Connect is built on top of OAuth 2.0.
 While OAuth 2.0 handles authorization granting third-party applications access to resources, OpenID Connect handles authentication verifying user identity.
 OIDC uses OAuth 2.0's authorization capabilities to provide an authentication layer, allowing clients to securely obtain information about the user.

 ### Open ID Connect Flows